madigun697/udacity-nanodegree/Deep Reinforcement Learning Nano Degree/1. Foundations of Reinforcement Learning/README.md

   - Non-Uniform Discretization
   - Tile Coding, Coarse Coding
     - Using Multiple Q-tables
-    - Greedy action is the action has maximum average Q-value
+    - Greedy action is the action has a maximum average Q-value
-    - Tile Coding using multiple layers by rectangle, Coarse Coding using multiple layers by circle
+    - Tile Coding using multiple layers by rectangles, Coarse Coding using multiple layers by circles
 - Function Approximation
   - Linear Function Approximation
   - Non-Linear Function Approximation